KILTprotocol/kilt-workshop-101/attestation.md

 In a real-life setup, as an <span class="label-role attester">attester</span> you would directly receive a `RequestForAttestation` from a  <span class="label-role claimer">claimer</span>.

 In this tutorial, you can either:
-* take the `RequestForAttestation` object you've generated in the previous step as a <span class="label-role claimer">claimer</span>;
+* Take the `RequestForAttestation` object you've generated in the previous step as a <span class="label-role claimer">claimer</span>;
-* or if you're in a workshop, ask another participant to send you their `RequestForAttestation` object.
+* Or if you're in a workshop, ask another participant to send you their `RequestForAttestation` object.

 In the following, we'll refer to it as `<requestForAttestationJSON>`.